chriskrycho/v5.chriskrycho.com/site/journal/2022/creation incarnation art vocation.md

   - vocation
 qualifiers:
   audience: >
-    Theologically-orthodox Christians, or at least folks interested in things that theologically-orthodox Christians think; and specifically those interested in.
+    Theologically-orthodox Christians, or at least folks interested in things that theologically-orthodox Christians think; and specifically those interested in vocation, art, science, and so on.
   epistemic: >
     Still mulling, 6 years later.
   context: >